 Research

-My research has highlighted systemic flaws in many aspects of mobile devices, including Graphic User Interfaces (GUI deception, a11y attacks, phishing against password managers, and clickjacking), bootloaders, hardware memory modules, cryptography, dynamic code loading, authentication, and fingerprint API.
+My prior research has highlighted systemic flaws in many aspects of mobile devices, including Graphic User Interfaces (GUI deception, a11y attacks, phishing against password managers, and clickjacking), bootloaders, hardware memory modules, cryptography, dynamic code loading, authentication, and fingerprint API.
 I also worked on the detection and analysis of malicious logic bombs, native code components, Windows shellcode, and more recently Linux malware.
-Last I research about privacy aspects, such as data leaks and emerging ultrasound-based cross-device tracking mechanisms.
-More recently, I've been working on developing and deploying fast and specialized deep learning models, such as Magika.
+Last, I research about privacy aspects, such as data leaks and emerging ultrasound-based cross-device tracking mechanisms.

 Teaching